1. GENERAL

 3.8.
 IF WE ARE ALREADY A MEMBER OF THE ELLEN MACARTHUR FOUNDATION AND OTHER REGIONAL OR NATIONAL PLASTICS PACTS, WILL WE NEED TO COMPLETE REPORTS FOR EACH PACT?

-Members of the both the ANZPAC Plastics Pact and other Plastics Pacts will be required to report to each Plastics Pact separately.
+Businesses who are Members of the ANZPAC Plastics Pact and other Plastics Pacts will be required to report to each Plastics Pact separately.